6 day expedition The Small Isles Wild camp

 ACCOMMODATION For this trip we will be wild camping.
 Tents can be provided (see kit list for full details), if booking as an individual you will not have to share a tent.

-FOOD Includes meals - lunch on day one through to lunch on day 6.
+FOOD Includes Breakfasts and Evening Meals.
+You'll need to bring snacks and lunch.
 We can accommodate any dietary requirements if notified in advance.

 GROUP Up to 4 people with one guide, or 8 people with two guides.

 KIT LIST Our expedition kit list applies to this trip.
 All specialist kayaking equipment and camping equipment can be provided.

 TRIP GRADE This is an expedition style trip, we will paddle variable distances each day depending on conditions but these could include some longer days - we have paddled single long days before on Small Isles trips of up to 35km.
 An average daily distance would be about 20km -25km.
 The islands are open to the wind and swell from multiple directions and so it is very likely that we will experience wind and waves at some point in the trip and we may need to paddle in winds of force 4 and 1m waves for sustained amounts of time.
 The trip also features several long open crossings, up to 12km.

 DATES AND PRICES

 In the event of travel restrictions being in place at the time of your trip then we can offer postponement or a refund of the trip fee.
 If you need to cancel your booking due to Coronavirus then we will offer a refund or postponement of your booking.

 If you have symptoms of Coronavirus then you should not travel and you should join your trip.
 Symptoms include a high temperature, a new, continuous cough (coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours), a loss or change to your sense of smell or taste.